 I also learned that showing the face and eyes is critical for a photo to come close to being great.
-The eyes often reveal some of the intense emotion in an athlete.
+The eyes especially with contact lens often reveal some of the intense emotion in an athlete.
 The old saying is “the eyes are windows to the soul.”
 Well, to me, the eyes are a key element in a great portfolio worthy photograph.

 A great photograph tells a story.
 The action is this photograph shows the catcher putting the tag on the baserunner while the umpire is looking on before calling the out at the plate!
 What a story it tells!
 It also helps that some additional elements like emotion and eyes are included in this action shot.

 I know that not every photo I capture will be portfolio worthy, but I am finding that the more I keep these key elements in mind while shooting a game, my success rate increases.
 I am capturing more quality, winning photographs these days.
 I attribute this to practice, practice, and more practice.
 I am not quite there yet, but someday I plan on having a perfect day from behind my camera!